 Recessions are normal, and when they occur your business might incur a downturn along with many others.
 Thankfully, most pundits are not expecting one anytime soon.
 Let’s hope they’re right.
 That makes now a great time to orchestrate your emergency reserves buckets so that you can strive to be prepared when the next recession or potentially other unexpected business downturn occurs.

-The Great Recession was 10 years ago, and for many of you it was a time of business peril forcing many business owners to call on all their emergency reserves until business finally improved.
+The Great Recession was 10 years ago as of this article, and for many of you it was a time of business peril forcing many business owners to call on all their emergency reserves until business finally improved.
 The Great Recession was so deep that many business owners raided every potential source of cash they had available.

 This article is an attempt to help you build and rank your reserves while business is now relatively good to get ready for a possible lean time later.
 Your individual rankings of best to worst sources of cash will vary, and frankly, part of the services I can provide are meant to help you potentially achieve smooth sailing through your next business downturn.

 - Cut expenses.
 One way to improve cash flow is to need less of it.

 - Cut your savings into your long-term reserve buckets like retirement, redirecting into a more accessible (i.e., without penalties) short term account.
 That money will be available short term as well as potentially headed back into retirement when business turns good again.

 - Your business emergency cash reserves.
 Just like your personal life, attempt to build up at least 2 months of operational cash flow for your business.
 If it seems like too much to keep in a savings account, put it in bucket 4.